 disk0: Specifies the internal Flash memory, followed by a colon. disk1: Specifies the external Flash memory card, followed by a colon. flash: Specifies the internal Flash memory, followed by a colon.
-In the ASA 5500 series, the flash keyword is aliased to disk0 .
+In the ASA 5500 series adaptive security appliances, the flash keyword is aliased to disk0 .